-- Policy 2.9: Encourage the use of "accessible design" existing residential units, and ensure that new units comply with accessibility standards subject to applicable ordinances. - Policy 2.10: Promote the use of density bonuses and other incentives to facilitate the development of new housing for extremely low-, very low-, and low-income households. - Policy 2.11: Sponsor and support legislation to provide and expand funding for affordable housing; including a replacement for tax increment funding (former redevelopment set aside funding), continued support for federal tax incentive programs like Low Income Housing Tax Credits, Mortgage Credit Certificates, and tax-exempt financing, as well as new programs that may be proposed. - Policy 2.12: Maintain and update information on area rental housing availability in assessing demand for rentals. - Policy 2.13: Enforce provisions of the County Zoning Ordinance and the County Building Code which permit the placement of pre-1976 modular homes and mobile homes on a permanent foundation to be located on any site on which a conventional dwelling unit is permitted. - Policy 2.14: Review existing Mobile Home Rent Stabilization Ordinance and amend to include specific provisions regarding allowable reasons for increasing rents over the allowed maximum, increasing the review fee, and providing for sufficient notice for tenants of all proposed rent increases. - Policy 2.15: Continue to support the Community Reinvestment Act to encourage financial institutions to provide loans in high-risk areas and for affordable housing developments. - Policy 2.16: Develop local funding mechanisms to finance affordable housing development such as boomerang funds. - Policy 2.17: Coordinate planning efforts with local water and sewer providers. - Policy 2.18: Codify the County's practice of offering reasonable accommodations in zoning and other requirements for residential developments serving disabled people or households with a disabled member in accordance with State and federal law, into written policies and procedures.
-Publicize the availability of these policies and procedures. - Policy 2.19: Complete an analysis of the potential and actual governmental constraints upon the development, maintenance and improvement of housing for persons with disabilities. - Policy 2.20: Develop programs that remove constraints or provide reasonable accommodations for housing designed for persons with disabilities.
+- Policy 2.9: Encourage the use of "accessible design" existing residential units, and ensure that new units comply with accessibility standards subject to applicable ordinances. - Promote the use of density bonuses and other incentives to facilitate the development of new housing for extremely low-, very low-, and low-income households. - Policy 2.11: Sponsor and support legislation to provide and expand funding for affordable housing, including federal tax incentives to stimulate investment in low- and moderate-income housing like Low Income Housing Tax Credits, Mortgage Credit Certificates, and tax-exempt financing, as well as new programs that may be proposed. - Policy 2.12: Maintain and update information on area rental housing availability in assessing demand for rentals. - Policy 2.13: Enforce provisions of the County Zoning Ordinance and the County Building Code which permit the placement of pre-1976 modular homes and mobile homes on a permanent foundation to be located on any site on which a conventional dwelling unit is permitted. - Policy 2.14: Review existing Mobile Home Rent Stabilization Ordinance and amend to include specific provisions regarding allowable reasons for increasing rents over the allowed maximum, increasing the review fee, and providing for sufficient notice for tenants of all proposed rent increases. - Policy 2.15: Continue to support the Community Reinvestment Act to encourage financial institutions to provide loans in high-risk areas and for affordable housing developments. - Policy 2.16: Using the Ordinance Review Advisory Committee, review and, as appropriate, revise or create zoning districts and regulations, and site development and planned development district standards and guidelines to support appropriate mixed-use residential/commercial development. - Policy 2.17: Coordinate planning efforts with local water and sewer providers. - Policy 2.18: Codify the County's practice of offering reasonable accommodations in zoning and other requirements for residential developments serving disabled people or households with a disabled member in accordance with State and federal law, into written policies and procedures.

+Publicize the availability of these policies and procedures. - Policy 2.19: Complete an analysis of the potential and actual governmental constraints upon the development, maintenance and improvement of housing for persons with disabilities.

+Policy 2.20: Develop programs that remove constraints or provide reasonable accommodations for housing designed for persons with disabilities.

-- Policy 2.21: Support and encourage the development of permanent supportive housing including affordable housing opportunities for households with incomes less than 30% of area median income (AMI). - Policy 2.22: In accordance with State law, require that supportive housing be treated as a residential use. - Policy 2.23: Pursue State funding sources, such as tax-exempt bond and low-income tax credit allocations, to ensure that the County receives its fair share of statewide funding. - Policy 2.24: Facilitate housing development for special needs households, including seniors, farmworkers, persons with disabilities and the homeless. - Policy 2.25 Support the development of secondary units. - Policy 2.26 Implement the new County-wide Affordable Housing Trust Fund Program (funded from Residual Tax Increment / former Redevelopment Funding "Boomerang") identifying the best possible projects from all areas of the county including unincorporated county, and tracking benefits to residents.
+Policy 2.21: Support and encourage the development of permanent supportive housing including affordable housing opportunities for households with incomes less than 30% of area median income (AMI).

+Policy 2.22: In accordance with State law, require that supportive housing be treated as a residential use.

+Policy 2.23: Pursue State funding sources, such as tax-exempt bond and low-income tax credit allocations, to ensure that the County receives its fair share of statewide funding.

+Policy 2.24: Facilitate housing development for special needs households, including seniors, farmworkers, persons with disabilities and the homeless.

+Policy 2.25: Support the development of secondary units.